hkbuttar/matchstate/backtest/README.md

-# Step 10: Walk-Forward Validation & Statistical Rigor
+# Walk-Forward Validation & Statistical Rigor

-Every comparison in Steps 3, 6, 8, and 9 reported point estimates on
-held-out data.
-This step asks the question those steps couldn't answer on their own: **are these differences real, or within noise?** Two genuinely different analyses, both using block bootstrap (blocked by match, never by row -- Step 8 already showed row-level correlation within a match understates uncertainty if ignored).
+`bayesian/`, `models/`, `calibration/`, and `market/` all reported point estimates on held-out data.
+This asks the question those couldn't answer on their own: **are these differences real, or within noise?** Two genuinely different analyses, both using block bootstrap (blocked by match, never by row -- `calibration/` already showed row-level correlation within a match understates uncertainty if ignored).

 ## Part 1: In-game model comparison, with confidence intervals (`backtest/ingame_bootstrap.py`)

-Re-scores Steps 6/9's static Dixon-Coles / hierarchical Bayesian / GBM /
-market-plus-naive-adjustment comparison with 2,000 match-block bootstrap resamples on the same 95 test matches.
+Re-scores the static Dixon-Coles / hierarchical Bayesian / GBM / market-plus-naive-adjustment comparison from `models/` and `market/` with 2,000 match-block bootstrap resamples on the same 95 test matches.

 | Model | Brier | 95% CI |
 |---|---|---|